salihkilicli/salihkilicli.github.io/README.md

 1) Download the demo files from the **repo**.
 2) Copy `particles.js` and `app.js` file into your local `js` folder.
-3) Edit your webpage's `index.html` file and insert a `particles.js` container (or attribute) inside the section you want to apply the effect in.
+3) Edit your webpage's `index.html` file and insert a `particles.js` container (or attribute) inside the section you want to apply the effect.

   ```html
   <!-- particles-js container -->